mbarcia/pipelineframework/docs/PUBLISHING.md

 ## TL;DR: Automatic Release Process

-The release process is fully automated with GitHub Actions:
+The release process is fully automated with GitHub Actions using the Maven Release Plugin for version management:

-1. **Update version in root POM** (if needed): Change `<version.pipeline>` in `pom.xml`
-2. **Commit and push changes**: `git add . && git commit -m "Release x.y.z" && git push`
+1. **Run the Maven Release Plugin**: `mvn release:prepare -Darguments="-DskipTests"` (updates versions across all modules and creates local tag)
+2. **Push the main branch**: `git push origin main` (pushes version updates; GitHub Actions runs tests but not full native build)
-3. **Create and push a Git tag**: `git tag vx.y.z && git push origin vx.y.z`
+3. **Push the tag**: `git push origin vx.y.z` (where x.y.z is your release version; triggers publishing workflow)
-4. **Watch GitHub Actions**: Go to the Actions tab to monitor the release workflow
+4. **Monitor GitHub Actions**: Go to the Actions tab to monitor the publishing workflow (deploys to Sonatype Central, creates GitHub release)
-5. **Verify on Maven Central**: Check artifacts are published at <https://s01.oss.sonatype.org/>
+5. **Verify on Maven Central**: Check artifacts are published at <https://central.sonatype.com/>

 The GitHub Actions workflow automatically:
-- Builds and tests the complete project
+- Builds and tests the complete project (when pushing to main - though full native build is skipped for release commits)
-- Runs unit tests during the build phase
-- Runs integration tests (on main branch only)
-- Builds native executables for example services (on main branch)
 - Signs all artifacts with GPG
-- Deploys to Sonatype OSSRH
+- Deploys to Sonatype Central
-- Closes and releases the staging repository
 - Creates a GitHub release with notes

 ## Table of Contents